Palmer Family British Military Careers

 His brother Henry Wellington, writing to Thomas, in a surviving fragment of an undated letter (probably written after 1850, Palmer Letters 1841-1883) says:

 There does not appear to be much affection between Henry Wellington and James, Jr. Certainly, nothing like the relationship between Henry Wellington and Thomas as evident in other preserved letters.
-Nevertheless, we can be confident that James, Jr., is a brother of Thomas and Henry Wellington because of the following letter he wrote to William O'Toole, the brother of Margaret O'Toole, the widow of his brother (or more likely step-brother) Thomas:
+Nevertheless, we can be confident that James, Jr., is a brother of Thomas and Henry Wellington because of the following letter he wrote to William O'Toole, the brother of Margaret O'Toole, the widow of his brother (or more likely half-brother) Thomas:

 James, Jr., spent most of his military career in the West Indies and West Africa.
 According to Buckley (1998, xiii-xvi), the British army in the West Indies has been a neglected topic for military historians.
 The Caribbean was once an important area of colonial activity for the British with rich sugar islands, but it was a disliked assignment due to the prevalence of illness among the troops sent to the islands.
 Furthermore, an appointment to the West India regiments was not prestigious.
 According to Buckley (1979, 166 n.
 66), "The stigma associated with these corps became self-perpetuating; even at the end of the nineteenth century, cadets who passed lowest out of Sandhurst [the British equivalent of West Point] were posted to the West India Regiments."
 One wonders if his father was instrumental in getting this appointment for his son to his former regiment?
 Was this the best James, Sr., could work out for his son?